BlackListener/BlackListener-v1/README.md

 __Default Prefix: `b:`, Configurable with `b:setprefix <Prefix>`__

+This bot has in-bot help, but currently supports only Japanese(but if you send PR, to be good things happen)!

 Server's prefix can be show up in mention the bot.

 - Invite command is cannot be used with not allowed, need to be allowed by Guild Admins.